 It’s honestly one of the best Thai restaurants I’ve ever had.

 Here we went for dinner and ordered from the menu, the main course for each, a dessert and a beer.
 The price did not reach € 30 per person.
 If it had been in the center, it would probably have been around € 50 per person.

 Ober Mamma, Oberkampf Area

 It’s an Italian restaurant, where we went to celebrate my sister’s birthday.
 It is located in the Oberkampf area, near Bataclan.

 It eats wonderfully well, it has the most reasonable prices.
 The service is excellent, the waiters are super friendly.

 If someone has a birthday, you can let them know and they sing you happy birthday in Italian and put a candle in your dessert or a cup of chantilly cream with a candle.

 Here we ate like crazy (there were 5 of us), we ordered everything we wanted, including two bottles of wine and two coke.
-As starters, we ordered burrata, carpaccio, and octopus, then a main course each.
+As starters, we ordered burrata, carpaccio, and octopus, then the main course each.
 I ordered gnocchi, probably the best I’ve ever eaten in my life.